xhochy/schoorbs/schoorbs-contrib/README.rainpress.txt

-Packr is used for compressing the JavaScript files in the release packages, it is thirdparty software and shouldn't be modified explicitly for Schoorbs.
+Rainpress is used for compressing the CSS files in the release packages, it is seperate software and shouldn't be modified explicitly for Schoorbs.

 License
 =======

-Copyright (c) 2007 Dean Edwards, James Coglan
+Copyright (c) 2007 Uwe L. Korn.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in